 What is your cancellation policy?

-We require 24 hour notice for cancellations and reserve the right to charge for no shows and late cancellations.
+We request 24 hour notice for cancellations and reserve the right to charge for no shows and late cancellations.

 How long is a session?